 De-armouring is a practice by which emotional tension that is held within the body can be released by relaxing the physical body.
 Because the mind and body are connected, tensions in the physical body often indicate that some unprocessed emotions are being held there.
 The therapist can help the client to safely explore, release and integrate these past experiences.
 This can lead to both greater physical relaxation and better peace of mind.

 Clients are invited to bring awareness to their bodies in the present moment, noticing and observing themselves throughout the session.
 Often, they will notice different sensations, such as tightness, or areas of relaxation within.
 By becoming more mindful of their thoughts and physical sensations, clients will often start to notice underlying emotions.
 In some cases, these may have been repressed for years, even decades.
-It can take some time to get to this point, however, once clients become conscious of these, they can either release strong emotions by acting them out, or simply notice them.
+It can take some time to get to this point, however, once clients become conscious of these, they can release strong emotions by feeling, and sometimes expressing them in tolerable amounts.